|Course Length:||3 Years Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 120 UCAS Tariff points.
+120 UCAS Tariff points on the new UCAS Tariff.
 Creative Arts subjects are preferred, or a subject involving Business or Mathematics.
 The production of a creative arts portfolio can be credited with contributing 32 UCAS Tariff points towards the total.

 - A Levels – BBB;